wcbuck/programmingassignment2/cachinverse.md

 ## Cache the inverse of a matrix etc.

+# this first function creates a vector that is a list
+# it takes the object x as an argument
+# x is a numeric matrix
 makeCacheMatrix <- function(x = numeric()) {
     i <- NULL
     set <- function(y) {